vorlif/xspreak/README.md

 ### Attributes at struct initialization

-Struct initializations are extracted if the struct was **defined globally** and the attribute type *comes from the localize package*.
+Struct initializations are extracted if the struct was **defined globally** and the attribute type *comes from the `localize` package*.
 The attributes of a struct are grouped together to create a message.
-Thus a message can be created with singular, plural, a context and a domain.
+Thus, a message can be created with singular, plural, a context and a domain.

 ```go
 package main